dougmcneall/co2-forecast/README.md

 # co2-forecast readme

-''
-Code to run the forecast for paper:
+## Code to reproduce the analysis in the paper:

-"A successful prediction of the record CO2 rise associated with the 2015/2016 El Nino"
+*A successful prediction of the record CO2 rise associated with the 2015/2016 El Nino*

+## Authors
-By R.A.
+R.A.
 Betts, C.D.
 Jones, J.R.
 Knight, R.F Keeling, J.J.
 Kennedy, A.J.
 Wiltshire, R.M.
 Andrew and L.E.O.C.
 Aragao.

-In
+## Journal
 Philosphical Transactions of the Royal Society B

-Year
+## Year
 2018
-''